BBBase-EHeresy/PPPub/docs/rules_manual/weapons_and_wargear.md

 Note: You may only swap a weapon for one of the same class, ie, a single- handed sword for a single-handed mace, and not a hand-and-a-half or a two-handed weapon.

-*For example, a Warrior of Minas Tirith is listed as being armed with a sword and costs 7 points â€” a Warrior of Minas Tirith that has been modelled with a flail will instead cost 8 points.*
+*For example, a Warrior of Minas Tirith is listed as being armed with a sword and costs 7 points — a Warrior of Minas Tirith that has been modelled with a flail will instead cost 8 points.*

-*A High Elf Warrior is listed as being armed with an Elven-made hand-and-a-half sword and costs 9 points â€” a High Elf Warrior that has been modelled with an axe will instead cost 10 points.*
+*A High Elf Warrior is listed as being armed with an Elven-made hand-and-a-half sword and costs 9 points — a High Elf Warrior that has been modelled with an axe will instead cost 10 points.*

 Models that have been converted to wield more than one different type of weapon must decide which type they will be using before the game starts.